 How to Watch Oregon Ducks vs. Ohio State Buckeyes: Rose Bowl Preview, Prediction, TV Channel

-EUGENE – The No. 1 Oregon Ducks and No. 8 Ohio State Buckeyes are set to compete in the rematch of the year.
-The Ducks, who secured a first-round bye in the College Football Playoff after beating Penn State in the Big Ten Championship, will now face Ohio State in the Rose Bowl following the Buckeyes' 42-17 victory over Tennessee on Saturday night.
+EUGENE – The No. 1 Oregon Ducks and No. 8 Ohio State Buckeyes are set to compete in a highly-anticipated rematch.
+The Ducks, who secured a first-round bye in the College Football Playoff after beating Penn State in the Big Ten Championship, will face Ohio State in the Rose Bowl following the Buckeyes' 42-17 victory over Tennessee last Saturday night.

 Ohio State dominated Tennessee, putting up 317 passing yards, 156 rushing yards, and scoring six total touchdowns.
 Defensively, Ohio State limited the Vols to just 256 total yards, introducing the SEC team to the high level of physicality in the Big Ten.
 Now, Ohio State will look to repeat its offensive dominance in the quarterfinals of the CFP against Oregon.